 “Use it or lose it” says one local TD in relation to the plight of the Post Offices

-“Use it or loose it” – so says one local TD in relation to the plight of Post Offices.
+“Use it or lose it” – so says one local TD in relation to the plight of Post Offices.

 An Post recently announced almost 160 voluntary closures following an agreement reached in May with the Irish Postmasters Union.